JIoffe/SegaGenesis/README.md

 # SegaGenesis
 ## Experiments in 68K Assembly for the Sega Genesis
 The Sega Genesis is extremely near and dear to my heart.
 I can hardly believe it took me this long to get inspired to start playing with it.
+Will hopefully have samples that others can learn from and will try to create some semblence of a game.
 ## Tools
 - [Easy68k Development Suite](http://www.easy68k.com/)
 - [Gens K-Mod](https://segaretro.org/Gens_KMod)